 Preceptors do not have to be certified educators, but must be successful adults with demonstrated ability to lead, inspire and care for young men.
 Preceptors will teach a daily character curriculum; support and tutor students throughout the school day as they earn their high school credits using on-line curricula; contribute to the school as their unique skills and experience dictate; and work with a team of driven reformers to create an organization that can transform outcomes for urban youth.

 Preceptors’ salaries begin at $38,000 and are set based on individual qualifications and responsibilities.
 All staff can participate in health benefit programs and retirement plans, as well as a merit-based bonus program.

-Preceptors work year-round, 8:15 to 5:15, on a quarterly calendar that provides more than six weeks paid vacation,, and will also be expected to be on-call for student needs and emergencies after school hours.
+Preceptors work year-round, 8:15 to 5:15, on a quarterly calendar that provides more than six weeks paid vacation.
+Preceptors are also expected to be on-call for student needs and emergencies after school hours.

 All Preceptors must pass a NY state background check.
 All staff wear a school uniform (slacks, jacket, tie) or professional dress.

 - Take full responsibility for the success of a Learning Team of 12 to 16 students, supporting them fully to develop and achieve high goals for academic, character and career success